Lasher77/Mapbox/README.md

 # Mapbox Demo

 This repository contains a small Mapbox demo showing German regions with data retrieved from Salesforce.
 The map now also shows which employees are active in each county based on records from the custom object `Zuordnung_BV_auf_Landkreis__c`.
-In addition it displays how many companies exist in each district using data from `Potenziale_Landkreise__c`.
+In addition it displays how many companies exist in each district using data from `Potenziale_Lankreise__c`.

 ## License